MolSSI/QCElemental/docs/source/models.rst

 Serialization
 -------------

-All models can be serialized back to their dictionary counterparts through a the ``dict`` function:
+All models can be serialized back to their dictionary counterparts through the ``dict`` function:

 .. code-block:: python